What issue are you having?

-Why can't I access a website the status checker says is up and reachable?
+Why can't I access a site that Downinspector says is up and reachable?

 It’s most likely the website is either being blocked by your ISP, or your browser settings are preventing the website from loading properly.
 You can find solutions to both of these issues by following our tutorial.

 Every time your browser connects to a webpage it’s sent back data from the webpage known as headers.
 The purpose of the headers is to give the browser important information about the state of the webpage.
-Response codes are handed to the browser as part of this information.
+The https status codes as they are sometimes called are handed to the browser as part of this information.
 And tell the browser what’s going to happen next.

-For instance, if the webpage sends a response code of 200 back to the browser it means “OK everything worked, I will now display the contents you requested”.
-But if it sends back a response code of 404 it means “NOT FOUND, the requested webpage was not found, so I can’t display the contents you requested”.
+For instance, if the webpage sends a http status code of 200 back to the browser it means “OK everything worked, I will now display the contents you requested”.
+But if it sends back a http status code of 404 it means “NOT FOUND, the requested webpage was not found, so I can’t display the contents you requested”.

 2XX - Success